hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - importance of patching strategy for endpoint:
     - <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
     - <span style="color: #bb6600;">the organization can identify endpoint vulnerabilities</span>
+  - cloud detection engines
+    - One-to-one signature engine
+    - Generic signature engine (ETHOS)
+    - Machine learning engine (SPERO)
+    - Dynamic analysis engine (Threat Grid)
+    - Advanced analytics engine: identify new threats that normally can't be detected
+  - minor differences between the Private and Public cloud instance of AMP
+    - Advanced custom detections: the private cloud only supports Windows, whereas the Public cloud supports Linux, Mac, and other popular operating systems.
+    - ETHOS: This is one of the many detection engines AMP uses to continuously protect you from malware.
+ETHOS catches families of malware through use of "fuzzy hashes" as a way to counter malware evasion aided by "bit-twiddling".
+It is only available in the public cloud.
+  - valid Cisco AMP file disposition: <span style="color: #bb6600;">malware</span>
   - benefit of installing Cisco AMP for Endpoints on a network: protect endpoint systems through <span style="color: #bb6600;">application control and real-time streaming</span>
   - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
   - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>
   - option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>
+  - Cisco Advanced Malware protection for Endpoints deployment architecture designed to keep data within a network perimeter: <span style="color: #bb6600;">private cloud</span>
+  - exclusive capability to a Cisco AMP public cloud instance as compared to a private cloud instance: <span style="color: #bb6600;">ETHOS detection engine</span>

 - Secure Endpoint (AMP for Endpoints) - Outbreak control